JoanDM/image-processing/readme.md

 Set of tools used for handy image processing workflows such as:
 * Extracting frames from videos
-* Labelling sequences of frames
+* Labeling sequences of frames

 # QuickStart: One-time setup